4 Best Tennis Racquets for Control (2022)

 The racquet has a perimeter weighting system, or extra weight, placed at 3 and 9 o’clock on the racquet’s head to reduce twisting and improve control.

-Pro staff RF 97 has the all matte black color finish and brand name Wilson mention on the one side of the throat with glossy coating.
+The Wilson Pro Staff RF 97 has an all-matt black colour finish and the brand name Wilson mentioned on one side of the throat with a glossy coating.
 Roger Federer’s autograph is printed on the inside of one of the throats.

 a new all-black butt cap at the bottom of the racquet, but it doesn’t have the rounded edges that you’ll find on the red butt caps on most Wilson racquets.
 By the way, this racquet looks very classy, and I would love to call it a black beauty.

-This racquet is best suited for strong intermediate to advanced players.
+This Wilson Pro Staff RF 97 is best suited for strong intermediate to advanced players.

 Specifications